 Adjusting for Share-Based Compensation and Dilution

 Share-based compensation (SBC) is a real economic cost that many investors ignore in DCF models, leading to overvaluation of 15-30% for tech companies where SBC runs 10-20% of revenue.
-The practical antidote isn't complicated: treat SBC as an expense (because it is), then use the treasury stock method to calculate diluted shares for your per-share value.
+The fix isn’t complicated: treat SBC as an expense (because it is), then use the treasury stock method to calculate diluted shares for your per-share value.

 Why SBC Matters for Valuation (The Hidden Expense Problem)